acarzis/EnumerateFolders/EnumerateFolders/ReadMe.txt

 Items which are missing and must be added:
 (DONE)		1.
 Categories should be permitted to be assigned to a folderpath as well.
 (DONE)		2.
 Network/mapped drives are not currently supported - this is a serious limitation for those people using a NAS.
-(PARTIAL)	3.
+(DONE)		3.
 Only files at the root level are currently associated with a category.
 There should be no folder depth limit.
 			4. The service stop code needs improvement.
-			5. The 'GUI/front-end' to manage and view the data does not yet exist.
+(ONGOING)	5.
+The 'GUI/front-end' to manage and view the data does not yet exist.
 			6. There is no support for folders/files/categories which have been removed.
-			7. GUI - Add a search capability to find files of a specific category
+(DONE)		7.
+GUI - Add a search capability to find files of a specific category

-(I will get to these as soon as time permits)
+			8. Overall application performance needs improving

 Possible additional improvements: